What We Do

 Learn more about each of these areas and how speech therapy can help below!

-We offer speech therapy for preschool, school-age, and high school children in the following areas:
+We offer speech therapy in the following areas:

-The best speech therapy begins with an assessment of your child’s communication skills.
-During the assessment we will obtain background information and conduct play-based assessments to identify your child’s communication difficulties.
+The best speech therapy begins with an assessment of your communication skills.
+During the assessment we will obtain background information and conduct assessments to identify your communication difficulties.
 Based on this information we will work collaboratively with you to develop therapy goals and a personalized treatment plan.
-Therapy will always be individualized to target your child’s specific needs.
+Therapy will always be individualized to target your specific needs.

 ABOUT SPEECH AND LANGUAGE THERAPY

 SPEECH relates to the physical production of sounds that we use for speech.
-For example, a child struggling to produce the “r” sound, a child with a lisp, or child who struggles to sequence sounds together would have a speech sound disorder.
+For example, a someone struggling to produce the “r” sound, a lisp, or someone who struggles to sequence sounds together would have a speech sound disorder.

 LANGUAGE refers to expressing oneself through words, gestures, or other forms of communication.
-Language disorders can be expressive (the child with the language disorder struggles to speak) or receptive (the child with the language disorder struggles to understand language).
+Language disorders can be expressive (the person with the language disorder struggles to speak) or receptive (the person with the language disorder struggles to understand language).

-It is also possible for a child to have a combination of difficulties!
+It is also possible for a someone to have a combination of difficulties!

 LOCATION